NVIDIA Corp

 And the reason for that is because although we build full stack and full infrastructure, we disaggregate all of this AI supercomputer and we integrate it into all of the custom data centers and architectures around the world.
 That integration process, it's something we've done several generations now.
 We're very good at it but still there's still a lot of engineering that happens at this point.

 But as you see from all of the systems that are being stood up, Blackwell is in great shape.
 And as we mentioned earlier, the supply and what we're planning to ship this quarter is greater than our previous estimates.
 With respect to the supply chain, there are 7 different chips, 7 custom chips that we built in order for us to deliver the Blackwell systems.
-The Blackwell systems go in air cooled or liquid cooled, NVLink 8 or NVLink 72 or NVLink 8, NVLink 36, NVLink 72.
+The Blackwell systems go in air-cooled or liquid-cooled, NVLink 8 or NVLink 72 or NVLink 8, NVLink 36, NVLink 72.
 We have x86 or Grace.
 And the integration of all of those systems into the world's data centers is nothing short of a miracle.
 And so the component supply chain necessary to ramp at this scale, you have to go back and take a look at how much Blackwell we shipped last quarter, which was 0.
 And in terms of how much Blackwell total systems will ship this quarter, which is measured in billions, the ramp is incredible.

 And then lastly, your question about our execution of our road map.
 We're on an annual road map and we're expecting to continue to execute on our annual road map.
 And by doing so, we increased the performance, of course, of our platform.
-But it's also really important to realize that when we're able to increase performance and do so at factors at a time, we're reducing the cost of training.
+But it's also really important to realize that when we're able to increase performance and do so at X factors at a time, we're reducing the cost of training.
 We're reducing the cost of inferencing.
 We're reducing the cost of AI so that it could be much more accessible.

 But the other factor that's very important to note is that when there's a data center of some fixed size and the data center always is of some fixed size.
 It could be, of course, tens of megawatts in the past, and now it's -- most data centers are now 100 megawatts to several hundred megawatts, and we're planning on gigawatt data centers, it doesn't really matter how large the data centers are.
 The power is limited.
 And when you're in the power-limited data center, the best -- the highest performance per watt translates directly into the highest revenues for our partners.

-And so on the 1 hand, our annual road map reduces cost.
+And so on the one hand, our annual road map reduces cost.
 But on the other hand, because our perf per watt is so good compared to anything out there, we generate for our customers the greatest possible revenues.
 And so that annual rhythm is really important to us, and we have every intentions of continuing to do that.
 And everything is on track as far as I know.

 Your next question comes from the line of Timothy Arcuri of UBS.